Mautic Bounty Programme

 • Resolving the linked issue in its entirety

-The issue will only be considered complete and approved by BountySource for payment if the pull request is merged by a member of the Mautic Community Core Team.
-Read more in the BountySource FAQs.
+The issue is only considered complete and approved by Mautic for payment when a by a member of the Mautic Community Core Team merges all related pull requests.

-Developers may only be assigned tasks and projects that they are confident can be completed in their entirety, seen through to completion, and which they are capable of working on at their current knowledge and skill level.
+Developers should only request to work on tasks and projects that they're confident of completing in their entirety, seen through to completion, and which they're capable of working on at their current knowledge and skill level.

-Our Product Team is happy to answer questions and provide some limited support, but don't have the capacity to mentor junior developers working on bounty issues - developers are expected to work on the task without requiring direct support from the team.
+Mautic's Product Team is happy to answer questions and provide some limited support, but don't have the capacity to mentor junior developers working on bounty issues - it's expected developers work on the task without requiring direct support from the team.

 2. Search for issues with attached bounties:

-3. Express interest by commenting on the issue and ask to be assigned
+3. Express interest by commenting on the issue and ask the Core Team to assign you the issue

-4. Open a Pull Request within 7 days of being assigned the issue asking for feedback and review
+4. Open a Pull Request within 7 days of assignment to the issue, asking for feedback and review

 5. Incorporate feedback from the Core Team, if applicable, within 7 days of receiving feedback

-6. PR is reviewed, approved, and merged by a member of the Core Team
+6. PR reviewed, approved, and merged by a member of the Core Team

 Important notes:

-• There are some regions in the world where we are unable to send money due to limitations from the payment providers used and due to trade restrictions.
-For full details please check our Financial Policy,
+• There are some regions in the world where Open Collective are unable to send money due to limitations from the payment providers used and due to trade restrictions.
+For full details please review Mautic's Financial Policy,

-• Developers will be responsible for any tax obligations on any earnings which they make through the programme, and Bountysource may require relevant forms to be completed before withdrawing any funds,
+• Contributors are responsible for any tax obligations on any earnings which they make through the programme, and Open Collective may require relevant forms before withdrawing in excess of $600 per year in funds,

-• Ensure that you discuss with any existing employers before taking on paid tasks that this is permitted under the terms of your existing contract.
+• Ensure that you discuss with any existing employers before taking on paid tasks that they permit this under the terms of your existing contract.

 If there is an issue that you want to provide a bounty for, follow these steps.

-Please note that providing a bounty does not guarantee that the issue will be resolved, or that the Core Team will accept the contributions.
-It also does not affect prioritisation by the Core Team and does not guarantee a specific release date, or indeed that it will be merged at all.
+Please note that providing a bounty doesn't guarantee issue resolution, or that the Core Team accepts the contributions.
+It also doesn't affect prioritisation by the Core Team and doesn't guarantee a specific release date, or indeed its acceptance into Core.

-7. When the pull request is available, ensure that you test it thoroughly and provide an approval review on Github - it is a mandatory requirement for the PR to be considered for merging
+7. When the pull request is available, ensure that you test it thoroughly and provide an approval review on Github - it's a mandatory requirement for the Core Team to consider it for merging

 Found errors?
 Think you can improve this documentation? edit this page